linode/docs/docs/development/python/use-scrapy-to-extract-data-from-html-tags.md

 ### Get Start URL from Command Line

-The starting url is hardcoded in the source code of your Spider.
-It will be far better if we could set it when starting the Spider, without changing the code.
-The `scrapy crawl` command line allow passing parameters from the command line that is passed through the `__init__()` class contructor.
+The starting URL is hardcoded in the source code of your spider.
+It will be far better if we could set it when starting the spider, without changing the code.
+The `scrapy crawl` command line allow passing parameters from the command line that is passed through the `__init__()` class constructor.

-1. Add a `__init__()` method to our Spider with a `url` parameter:
+1. Add a `__init__()` method to our spider with a `url` parameter:

     {{< file-excerpt "linkChecker/spiders/link_checker.py" py >}}
 # Add a custom constructor with the url parameter